Schweppesale/components/README.md

 #Description

-Provides a core set of libraries for the `schweppesale/module-platform` package.
-These libraries should allow for the gradual decoupling of core infrastructure and the development of new functionality.
+Provides a core set of libraries for the `schweppesale/module-*` packages.
+These libraries should allow for the gradual decoupling of any required infrastructure.

 ##Documentation